Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order: Supplementary Material

-The three terms $D_{16}^{\rm NP}$, $D_{17}^{\rm NP}$, $D_{18}^{\rm NP}$ are not ``propagators'' per se --- as the corresponding top-sectors are not populated, we choose simple dot products to improve IBP performance.
+{The other integral family is NPM, which is nonplanar and associated with nonlinear memory.
+The NPM} family has the same schematic form as in eq.~\eqref{integralSchematic}, but with the following worldline propagators: { } The bulk propagators now have a different form: { } The three terms {$D_{16}^{\rm NPM}$, $D_{17}^{\rm NPM}$, $D_{18}^{\rm NPM}$} are not ``propagators'' per se --- as the corresponding top-sectors are not populated, we choose simple dot products to improve IBP performance.
 The graph (k) of Fig.~\ref{fig:diagrams} displays a richer $S_{3}$ permutation symmetry: permutations of the three active graviton legs meeting in the central three-point vertex leave it invariant.
 We employ all these permutation symmetries to maximally simplify the integrand as well as the IBP reduction.

 \sec{Magic relations in IBP reduction} To bring the system of DEs into $\eps$-form, we cast the master-integral basis into a denominator-factorised form \cite{Usovitsch:2020jrk, Smirnov:2020quc}, first.
 An efficient way to construct such a factorised basis is to set all subsectors to zero.
 When studying individual sectors, however, we found that the number of master integrals was off by one.
 To recover the correct count, we extended the reduction to include higher sectors, which generate the required magic relations \cite{Maierhofer:2018gpa}.
 This issue only became apparent at that stage.
 All other reductions were performed with full sector dependence.